tayo-k/bmd/content/intro.md

    - A team full of generalists will become costly; cultivate depth in the specific skill-sets your team needs, in line with their interests

  ##### vii.
 Actively manage delivery risk
-   - Be aware of everything that'll negatively affect delivery and quality
+   -  For everything that could negatively affect delivery and quality: document, communicate and mitigate.

  ##### viii.
 Actively engineer goodwill
-   - Deliberately maintain a positive, healthy work environment and a motivated organization.
+   - Happy developer, happy life.
 Hard times will come, and go over easier when the team's usually in a generally in a good mood

  ##### ix.
 The Peter Principle is the enemy
    - Responsibility without adequate preparation for the responsibility is going to be disastrous